slamice/wri/hipsters/first-draft/ch05 - walk away from Renee.md

 At about that time I paced myself slower trying to time how late I'd be.
 I remember going in a haze, the buildings around me didn't exist as I stared at the ground or nothing.
 That's when I lifted a penny off the world and put the grimy thing in my pocket.
 This was money on the ground, pure value.
 Over the years I made quite a heap.
 Probably around sixty dollars.
 The change was all in a small jar.
 I never really felt I needed it though.
 It's the one thing I don't leave someone.
 Because no one wants the small, immediate minute pennies.

 It was late but the dark cafe was still pretty active with many designers and artists slumped over tables and couches.
 Some yawned out conversations, others whooped mildly as they played risk in corners.
+Each table had a giant pinecone on it.

 Selina's eyes were at half mast with a very visible hazy red in their corners "I got high with Jeremy tonight."
 She gleamed.